ryanmaclean/Azure-Stack-HCI-AKS-Datadog/README.md

 # Azure Stack HCI with AKS and Datadog
 Steps to recreate an Azure Stack HCI homelab with AKS and Datadog Network Monitoring

+## Manual Steps

+The following describes the manual install you'd do on a host/server prior to imaging if using a traditional "golden image" workflow:

 Windows Host Script for *BETA* NPM-Enabled Datadog Agent
 ```powershell
 client = new-object System.Net.WebClient